SPEECH FROM THE THRONE DELIVERED BY

 HIS EXCELLENCY THE GOVERNOR MR. AUGUSTUS J.U JASPERT

-First Sitting of the Second Session of the Fourth House of Assembly
+First Sitting of the Third Session of the Fourth House of Assembly

-Honourable Speaker, Honourable Members of the House of Assembly, invited guests in the gallery, those listening via radio and online, good morning
+Mr. Speaker, Honourable Members of the House of Assembly, invited guests, those viewing online and listening via radio, good morning.

 The Speech from the Throne is prepared within the Premier’s Office in consultation with Ministries.
 The Speech is then deliberated and approved by the elected Government of the Virgin Islands.